hinuiiik/Delete-OS/README.md

 # Running On Windows
 Download repository, right click on bat file and run as administrator.
 If this doesn't work then contact your local police department right away.

+I am not responsible for any deleted Operating Systems.